Knafi/MultiMeta/README.md

 ## What does MultiMeta
+With MultiMeta it is possible to use MediaInfo on a whole directory tree.
+You get asked to choose the parent directory and everything inside said directory will get analysed and reported with your set parameters (not yet interactive).
+Right now those parameters are:
+- Filename (with full path),
+- Filesize
+- Duration
+- Resolution
+- FPS
+- Scan-Type
+- Format

+At the end a HTML page with the report will open in your standard browser.
+From here on you can print, print to PDF or open the report in Excel.

 ## Install
 In order to install MultiMeta you just have to execute the **install_MultiMeta.bat** from the downloaded directory.